-HISTORY OF PARQUET
+HISTORY OF PARQUET FLOORING

-The earliest parquet hardwood floors date to the17th century in France, when wealthy aristocrats hired craftsmen who painstakingly arranged tiny pieces of hardwood in geometric patterns.
+Parquet flooring was first used in 17th century in France, when wealthy aristocrats hired craftsmen who painstakingly arranged tiny pieces of hardwood in geometric patterns.

 Hardwood floors of various types, including parquet in upper-end houses, were the staple for centuries, but in the post-war era carpet fast became an affordable favourite.

 It changed when flooring manufacturers began to mass-produce thin parquet tiles in the 1960s and 1970s.

 By creating engineered wood tiles with pieces of hardwood veneer arranged in geometric patterns, interior trends saw a revival of finger parquet, manufacturers reinvigorated the look of expensive parquet floors at a reasonable cost.

 Homeowners began to remove carpet to install parquet floors.